Project Nike: Nike-X

 The Sprint missile was the main weapon in the Nike-X system, intercepting enemy ICBM warheads only seconds before they exploded.

-Nike-X was a proposed US Army anti-ballistic missile (ABM) system designed to protect major cities in the United States from attacks by the Soviet Union's ICBM fleet.
-The name referred to its experimental basis, it was intended to be replaced by a more appropriate name when the system was put into production.
+Nike-X was a proposed US Army ABM system designed to protect major cities in the United States from attacks by the Soviet Union's ICBM fleet.
+The name referred to its experimental basis; it was intended to be replaced by a more appropriate name when the system was put into production.
 This never came to pass; the original Nike-X concept was replaced by a much more limited defense system known as the Sentinel program that used some of the same equipment.

-Nike-X was a response to the failure of the earlier Nike Zeus system.
+Nike-X was a response to the failure of the earlier Zeus system.
 Zeus had been designed to face a few dozen Soviet ICBMs in the 1950s, and its design would mean it was largely useless by mid-1960s when it would be facing hundreds.
 It was calculated that a salvo of only four ICBMs would have a 90% chance of hitting the Zeus base, as their radars could only track a few warheads at the same time.
 Worse, the attacker could use radar reflectors or high-altitude nuclear explosions to obscure the warheads until they were too close to attack, making a single warhead attack highly likely to succeed.

 Nike-X addressed these concerns by basing its defense on a very fast, short-range missile known as Sprint.
 Large numbers would be clustered near potential targets, allowing successful interception right up to the last few seconds of the warhead's re-entry.
 They would operate below the altitude where decoys or explosions had any effect.
 Nike-X also used a new radar system that could track hundreds of objects at once, allowing salvoes of many Sprints.
 It would require dozens of missiles to overwhelm the system.
-Nike-X considered retaining the longer range Zeus missile, and later developed an extended range version known as Zeus EX.
+Nike-X considered retaining the longer range Zeus missile and later developed an extended range version known as Zeus EX.
 It played a secondary role in the Nike-X system, intended primarily for use in areas outside the Sprint protected regions.

 Nike-X required at least one interceptor missile to attack each incoming warhead.
-As the USSR's missile fleet grew, the cost of implementing Nike-X began to grow as well.
-Looking for lower-cost options, a number of studies carried out between 1965 and 1967 examined a variety of scenarios where a limited number of interceptors might still be militarily useful.
+As the USSR's missile fleet grew, the cost of implementing Nike-X grew as well.
+Looking for lower-cost options, studies were carried out between 1965 and 1967 to examine a variety of scenarios where a limited number of interceptors might still be militarily useful.
 Among these, the I-67 concept suggested building a lightweight defense against very limited attacks.
 When the Chinese exploded their first H-bomb in 1967, I-67 was promoted as a defense against a Chinese attack, and this system became Sentinel in October.
-Nike-X development, in its original form, ended.
+Nike-X development in its original form ended.